mb0/book/README.md

 Hello You!

-My name is not really important, but I am a Human and are called Martin.
+My name is not really important, but I am the human author called Martin.
 Through complicated life circumstance I woke up to a new reality right here on earth as many other before and after me.

-I currently channel my higher self and want to share some insights that came up since I woke up.
+The author currently channels a higher self and want to share some insights that came up.

 Overview
 --------

-I am not yet sure how to structure this and have an intuition that we need a hypertext linked system rather than a collection of version controlled text files.
-My wish would be to have a root node with a short macro-overview and introduction where people can drill down into the micro-details and analogies.

  * [Your Mission](src/01_Mission.md)
  * [How to Wake Up](src/02_Wakeup.md)